Wealth Gap & Poverty

 All Texans deserve the dignity and opportunity to provide for their families.
 Despite technological advances, Americans are working harder than ever, yet they are less able to achieve the American Dream than ever before.

-The primary flaw of our economic system is the antiquated belief that unregulated capitalist markets produce the most efficient outcomes.
+Wall Street has grown not to the aid of, but rather the detriment to, Main Street.
+Wall Street needs to pay their fair share.
+Markets cannot live in the Wild West -- there need to be sensible rules to govern interactions and prevent crises.
 The United States exemplifies the abuses of such a system, as the wealthiest 0.1% of our population owns almost as much wealth as the bottom 90%.
 The result is that 45 million Americans (14.5% of the population) lived below the poverty line last year, while CEO compensation continues to grow at a ludicrously disproportionate rate to that of hard-working, tax-paying Americans.

-Chris Perri’s Progressive tax policy will increase overall government revenue for healthcare, environmental, and education initiatives, as well as save money by reducing the number of Americans dependent on welfare benefits.
+Chris Perri’s progressive, fair, and simple tax policy will increase overall government revenue for healthcare, environmental, and education initiatives, as well as save money by reducing the number of Americans dependent on welfare benefits.